 A couple of weeks ago, Microsoft released a new multi-platform tool called Azure Data Studio, this tool is the final version of SQL Operations Studio.
 If you are familiar to SQLOps, you probably recall that this tool 100% open source, and because of that you can customize the JSON code to do certain things the way it works best for you.

-I decided to give it a try and create a custom widget of wait stats, because I use them everyday and also is one of the most common troubleshooting methodologies across SQL Server data professionals.
+I decided to give it a try and create a custom widget of wait stats on Azure Data Studio, because I use them everyday and also are one of the most common troubleshooting methodologies across SQL Server data professionals.
 If you are not familiar with wait stats, you should … it provides diagnostic information that can help to determine the root cause or symptom of a potential bottleneck in multiple areas like:

 - Locking \ blocking issues